mosip/documentation/docs/ABIS-APIs.md

   "requestId": "01234567-89AB-CDEF-0123-456789ABCDEF",
   "requesttime": "2020-03-29T07:01:24.692Z",
   "referenceId": "987654321-89AB-CDEF-0123-456789ABCDEF",
-  "referenceURL": "",//will be an empty string "flags": { //optional
+  "referenceURL": "",//will be an empty string, if not used "flags": { //optional
     //maxResults is an example and not a prescribed flag "maxResults": "10",